Cast Iron pans and cookware have been in use since the 7th century. They were used in China, India, Korea, Japan, etc.

 - Paper towel/tissues

 Things can get messy depending on the shape and size of your pan.
-So, you should either go outside or work with a really big washing station.
+So, you should either go outside or work at a really big washing station.

 Either way, you need to have a large surface area to clean the pan.